 Arranging a funeral or cremation in Oregon

-We have compiled this guide to arranging a funeral or cremation in Oregon to give you a starting point and an overview of some of the main things you need to consider when faced with the task of making funeral arrangements.
+We created this guide to arranging a funeral or cremation in Oregon to help you with some of the key things you need to consider when making funeral arrangements.

 Choosing a funeral home in Oregon

-One of the first things you will need to do, especially if a death has just occurred, is choose the funeral director you wish to handle the funeral services.
+One of the first things you will need to do, especially if a death has just occurred, is choose the funeral home you wish to handle the funeral services.

-There are in the region of 250 funeral homes and mortuaries in Oregon so you need to consider what criteria can help you select the right funeral home for your needs.
+Oregon has around 250 funeral homes and mortuaries, so you need to consider what criteria can help you select the right funeral home for your needs.
 Selecting a funeral service provider can be determined by both your location and what kind of funeral services you require.

-Many people seek recommendations or referrals from family or friends, and this is a very good way to get information.
-However, if you are not in a position to benefit from a sound referral, or you are seeking something specific, you may have to resort to contacting funeral homes yourself.
-Usually, people look for a reputable funeral business in their own area, but it is always advisable to check with more than one funeral home and compare services and prices for a funeral or cremation.
+Many seek recommendations or referrals from family or friends, which is a very good way to get information.
+However, if you are not in a position to benefit from a sound referral or seek something specific, you may have to resort to contacting funeral homes yourself.
+Usually, people look for a reputable funeral business in their own area.
+Still, it is always advisable to check with more than one funeral home and compare services and prices for a funeral or cremation.

 What does an average funeral cost in Oregon?

-Prices do vary between funeral services providers for the exact same service therefore It is recommended that you DO shop around and compare funeral prices.
-That way you can be sure that you have a “best value” funeral service.
+Prices do vary between funeral service providers for the exact same service.
+Therefore, It is recommended that you DO shop around and compare funeral prices.
+That way, you can be sure that you have a “best value” funeral service.

 All funeral homes in the Oregon area must have a general price list (GPL) that outlines their service charges and funeral merchandise prices.
 They must provide a copy of their GPL when they quote you a price according to the Federal Trade Commission’s ‘The Funeral Rule’.